-[00:24:34.3] Saikrishna Prakash: That's a great question, Jeff.
-I think the unitary executive properly understood is about control of law execution by the president and control of the apparatus of law execution.
-You're quite right that the presidency has grown by leaps and bounds since 1789 in ways that people couldn't foresee, including the rise of the plebiscitary presidency, where the president runs for office and then claims a mandate for change based on the fact that they won.
-This was not foreseen at the founding.
-When it was first raised, I think, by Andrew Jackson, people mocked it.
-They said the president might have a carbuncle.
-Do the people therefore endorse the carbuncle?
+[00:24:28.2] Saikrishna Prakash: That's a great question, Jeff.
+I think the unitary executive, properly understood, is about control of law execution by the president and control of the apparatus of law execution.
+You're quite right that the president...
+The presidency has grown by leaps and bounds since 1789 in ways that people couldn't foresee, including the rise of the plebiscitary presidency, where the president runs for office and then claims a mandate for change based on the fact that they won.
+This was not foreseen at the Founding.
+When it was first raised, I think by Andrew Jackson, people mocked it.
+They said the president might have a carbuncle to the people, therefore endorse the carbuncle.
 Of course not.
-They vote for a president, warts and all, but they don't necessarily endorse all the warts, meaning they don't endorse all the policy proposals of a president.
-But nonetheless, it's part of our culture now to say that the president has a mandate, even when the president doesn't get a popular vote majority.
-That's happened twice in recent past, and they both claimed a popular mandate or an electoral mandate.
-So that's one aspect where the presidency has changed, this sort of claim that I represent the people, I uniquely represent the people.
+You know, they just vote.
+They vote for a president warts and all, but they don't necessarily endorse all the warts, meaning they don't endorse all the policy proposals of a president.

+[00:25:22.8] Saikrishna Prakash: But nonetheless, it's part of our culture now to say that the president has a mandate even when the president doesn't get a popular vote majority.
+Right.
+That's happened twice in recent past and they both claimed a popular mandate or an electoral mandate.
+So that's one aspect where the presidency has changed.
+This sort of claim that I represent the people, I uniquely represent the people.
+Another change, of course, is the accretion of war powers on the part of the presidency.
+The president essentially has the same war power that Congress has because Congress has given him a huge military and the president claims constitutional authority wrongly, in my view, to start conflicts and to respond to conflicts.

-[00:25:53.4] Saikrishna Prakash: Another change, of course, is the accretion of war powers on the part of the presidency.
-The president essentially has the same war power that Congress has because Congress has given him a huge military, and the president claims constitutional authority, wrongly in my view, to start conflicts and to respond to conflicts.
-People forget that in World War II, Congress declared war five times against nations that had already declared war against the United States.
-Today, if a nation attacks the United States, the president believes he can wage war, and even if a nation doesn't attack the United States, the president believes he can wage war.
-So there is a sense in which the presidency has changed in radical ways since the founding in ways that might be more important than the unitary executive.
-But the people that make the claim about the unitary executive are making a claim about the original understanding, and many of them would make claims perhaps in opposition to the war declaring pretensions of presidents and the plebiscitary pretensions of our modern presidents.
+[00:26:05.8] Saikrishna Prakash: People forget that In World War II, Congress declared war five times against nations that had already declared war against the United States.
+Today, if a nation attacks the United States, the president believes he can wage war.
+And even if a nation doesn't attack the United States, the president believes he can wage war.
+So there is a sense in which the presidency has changed in radical ways since the Founding, in ways that might be more important than the unitary executive.
+But the people that make the claim about the unitary executive are making a claim about the original understanding.
+And many of them would make claims perhaps in opposition to the war declaring pretensions of presidents and the plebiscitary pretensions of our modern presidents.

-[00:27:00.2] Jeffrey Rosen: Thank you for identifying those changes in the presidency that clearly diverge from original understanding.
-You identify them in your book, and they include the war powers.
-And Gillian, what are originalists making of the fact that you have a non-originalist presidency far stronger than the framers anticipated?
+[00:26:53.1] Jeffrey Rosen: Thank you for identifying those changes in the presidency that clearly diverge from original understanding.
+You identify them in your book and they include the war powers.
+And Gillian, what are originalists making of the fact that you have a non-originalist presidency far stronger than the president... than the frameworks anticipated.
 The claim is that Congress should be able to constrain this presidency in order to assert its constitutional powers.
 You mentioned that there's a historic debate about whether or not the removal power was defeasible.
 Hamilton himself changed his mind about that question.
 So give us a sense about what those who are challenging unitary executive theory say about Congress's ability to check a vastly expanded presidency.